Andrei Vasilevskiy: Emergence, Vezina Trophy, back-to-back Stanley Cup wins, Conn Smythe Trophy (2016–present)

-On 14 November 2018, Vasilevskiy suffered an injury while in practice.
-Two days later, it was announced that he would be sidelined for four to six weeks with a fractured left foot.
-Vasilevskiy returned 4 weeks later and started his first game back on 13 December, in a home game against the Toronto Maple Leafs.
-In that game he tied the Lightning team record for most saves in a game with 48 saves, tying a record Ben Bishop set in 2014 and helping the Lightning win 4–1.
+On 14 November, Vasilevskiy suffered an injury while in practice.
+Two days later, it was announced that he would be sidelined for four to six weeks with a broken left foot.
+Vasilevskiy returned 4 weeks later, starting his first game back on 13 December, at home against the Toronto Maple Leafs.
+That night his 48 saves tied Ben Bishop's team record from four seasons prior, as the Lightning defeated the Leafs 4–1.
 On 8 January 2019, Vasilevskiy was added to the Atlantic Division roster for the 2019 National Hockey League All-Star Game as a replacement for an injured Carey Price.
-On 15 January 2019, Vasilevskiy recorded a shutout in a 2–0 Lightning win over the Dallas Stars at American Airlines Center.
-The shutout moved Vasilevskiy past Nikolai Khabibulin (14) for 2nd most shutouts in franchise history (15).
-On 14 February 2019, Vasilevskiy recorded a shutout in a 6–0 Lightning victory over the Dallas Stars to move him into a tie with Ben Bishop (17) for most shutouts in Lightning history.
-On 16 February 2019, Vasilevskiy recorded a shutout in consecutive games to give him the franchise record for shutouts (18).
-On 20 March 2019, Vasilevskiy recorded 54 saves in a 5-4 OT win over the Washington Capitals at Capital One Arena to set the Lightning record for the most saves in a game.
-In a 13-save victory over the Boston Bruins on 25 March 2019, Vasilevskiy moved past Ben Bishop for the most saves in franchise history (5739).
-On 1 April 2019, Vasilevskiy started in his 207th career NHL game to pass Daren Puppa (206) for 2nd most starts in franchise history.
-On 19 June 2019, at the 2019 NHL Awards, Vasilevskiy was awarded the Vezina Trophy as the top goaltender in the league.
+On 15 January, Vasilevskiy recorded a shutout in a 2–0 Lightning win over the Dallas Stars at American Airlines Center.
+The shutout moved Vasilevskiy past Nikolai Khabibulin (14) for second most shutouts in franchise history (15).
+On 14 February, Vasilevskiy recorded his 17th shutout in a 6–0 Lightning victory over the Dallas Stars, tying him with Ben Bishop for most shutouts in Lightning history.
+Two days later, in Tampa's next game, the record became Vasilevskiy's alone at 18.
+On 20 March, Vasilevskiy recorded 54 saves in a 5–4 overtime win over the Washington Capitals at Capital One Arena to set the Lightning record for the most saves in a game.
+In a 13-save victory over the Boston Bruins on 25 March, Vasilevskiy moved past Ben Bishop for the most saves in franchise history, with 5739.
+On 1 April, Vasilevskiy started in his 207th career NHL game, which came in a 5–2 win over the Ottawa Senators.
+This resulted in Vasilevksiy passing Daren Puppa (206) for second most starts in franchise history.
+On 19 June, at the 2019 NHL Awards, Vasilevskiy was awarded the Vezina Trophy as the top goaltender in the league after being a finalist for the second consecutive season and second time in his career altogether.
 He was the first player in franchise history to win the award.